Julie Felix

 Julie Ann Felix (June 14, 1938 – March 22, 2020) was an American-British folk singer and recording artist who achieved success, particularly on British television, in the late 1960s and early 1970s.
 She later performed and released albums on her own record label.

 Early life and education

-Felix was born in Santa Barbara, California, to a father of Mexican and Native American origin and mother of English and Welsh ancestry.
+Felix was born in Santa Barbara, California, to a father of Mexican origin and mother of English and Welsh ancestry.
+Both her parents claimed Native American ancestry.
 She graduated in 1956 from high school in Westchester, Los Angeles.